Contents of this page

 Even in relation to criminal matters it’s essential to note that not everyone qualifies for VLA support.
 Eligibility for a grant of legal assistance from VLA depends on several factors, such as the seriousness of the charges, the likely outcome of the case and the age or vulnerability of the accused.

-To obtain support for criminal law matters, applicants generally need to meet both the means test (an assessment of income and assets) and the State reasonableness test (an assessment of the case’s impact and outcome).
+To obtain support for criminal law matters, from lawyers that do legal aid cases, applicants generally need to meet both the means test (an assessment of income and assets) and the State reasonableness test (an assessment of the case’s impact and outcome).

 Means Test